Joooohan/audio-recorder-streamlit/README.md

 You can adjust the recording parameters `energy_threshold` and `pause_threshold`:
 - `energy_threshold`: The energy recording sensibility above which we consider that the user is speaking.
+If it is a float, then this is the energy threshold used to automatically detect recording start and recording end.
+    You can provide a tuple for specifying different threshold for recording start detection and recording end detection.
 - `pause_threshold`: The number of seconds to spend below `energy_level` to automatically stop the recording.
 - `sample_rate`: Sample rate of the recorded audio.
 If not provided, this will use the